HR Staffing versus Recruitment

 Nevertheless, the process by which employees are sourced, onboarded and trained to perform at their best remains a tried-and-true pathway.
 That said, business leaders are wise to keep in mind the key differentiators between different styles of talent sourcing – recruitment versus HR staffing.

-While similar at first glance, there are key differences between HR staffing and recruiting that affect not only the kinds of positions that individuals work within throughout your business – but also the best strategies and approaches to appeal to those applicants and bring out their best in your organisation
+While similar at first glance, there are key differences between HR staffing and recruiting that affect not only the kinds of positions that individuals work within throughout your business – but also the best strategies and approaches to appeal to those applicants and bring out their best in your organization

 What Is the Difference Between HR Staffing and Recruitment?

 There are numerous reasons why it might be the right time to hire some job seekers at your business.
 It could be to replace colleagues who are moving on, to shore up human resources against the demands of a highly sophisticated quarterly project, or to simply grow the team as a reflection of an expanding business and associated workload day to day.

 Recruitment and staffing are descriptors that are often used as synonyms in today's corporate world.
 In some cases, companies use the descriptors together (staffing recruitment) – but strictly speaking, their definitions are somewhat different, as is the employee experience they offer.

-Primarily, HR staffing describes roles at your organisation that is more temporary in nature.
+Primarily, HR staffing describes roles at your organization that is more temporary in nature.
 Potential candidates who come to fulfil staffing positions usually do so on the understanding that the position is temporary – perhaps a few months, seldom more than a year or two at most.

 Staffing is a reflection of flexibility in business.
-The HR staffing process is put into action when select growth spurts, or demanding projects in which extra hands are needed, are being felt throughout your organisation.
+The HR staffing process is put into action when select growth spurts, or demanding projects in which extra hands are needed, are being felt throughout your organization.